Ex-NFL Player Larry Johnson Claims Kobe Bryant Logo Is ‘Sigil Of Lucifer’ & Illuminati Caused His Death

 — Larry Johnson (@2LarryJohnson7) February 27, 2020

-As reported by The Inquisitr, Johnson caused controversy recently when he attacked Dwyade Wade for allowing his child to identify as transgender.
+As reported by The Inquisitr, Johnson caused controversy recently when he attacked Dwyane Wade for allowing his child to identify as transgender.
 He accused Wade of selling his child out to higher powers in the entertainment industry.